Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 The state of Nebraska offers retirees a low-key lifestyle.
 The people are friendly and living costs are relatively low.

-The state’s tax system, however, is among the least friendly toward retirees of any in the country.
-Any Social Security retirement income that is taxed federally is also subject to the Nebraska state income tax.
-Furthermore, other types of retirement income are fully taxable.
+The state’s tax system, however, is only semi-friendly towards retirees.
+Social Security retirement income is fully exempt from state taxes, but most other types of retirement income are fully taxable.
 Nebraska’s property taxes are among the highest in the country, and it is one of just a handful of states with an inheritance tax.

 A financial advisor can help you plan for retirement and other financial goals.
 Finding a financial advisor doesn't have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.